syrianarchive/mnemonic-boilerplate/questions.md

-- What the ES-lint rules we'll use?
+- What the ES-lint rules we'll use? done
+- What about Flow, jest, husky